 A sales file is maintained for the storage of sales data.
-Residential vacant land sales, along with commercial improved and vacant land sales are maintained in a separate sales information system.
-Residential improved and vacant sales are collected from a variety of sources, including CAD questionnaires sent to buyers and sellers, interviews with property owners during field inspections, protest hearings, various sale vendors, builders, and realtors.
+Residential improved and vacant land sales are collected from a variety of sources, including CAD questionnaires sent to buyers and sellers, interviews with property owners during field inspections, protest hearings, various sale vendors, builders, and realtors.
 A system of type, source, validity, and verification codes exists to define salient facts related to a property's purchase or transfer.
 School district or neighborhood sales reports are generated as an analysis tool for the appraiser in the development of value estimates.